OWASP/www-project-secure-pipeline-verification-standard--spvs-/README.md

 The Secure Pipeline Verification Standard (SPVS) is designed to comprehensively address the security of software development pipelines.
 Its scope encompasses the implementation of security controls at various levels of sophistication to manage risks associated with code and artifact handling from inception to delivery.
 It offers a multilayered control framework, adaptable and customizable for different organizational needs, and covers essential aspects like secure code management, artifact integrity, automated security tasks within CI/CD processes, compliance monitoring, and incident response.
 The SPVS serves as a vital resource for enhancing the security maturity of software development practices, making it indispensable for organizations seeking to safeguard their development pipelines against evolving security threats.

 ## Audience
-The primary audience for the Secure Pipeline Verification Standard (SPVS) includes software engineers, DevOps and DevSecOps professionals, and security teams within organizations.
+The primary audience for the Secure Pipeline Verification Standard (SPVS) includes software engineers, DevOps engineers, DevSecOps professionals, Release/Program Managers, and security teams within organizations.
 It is particularly valuable for those responsible for designing, implementing, and maintaining secure software development pipelines.
 Additionally, the SPVS is aimed at IT managers and decision-makers who need to understand and mitigate security risks associated with software development.
 By providing a framework and set of controls for managing security throughout the development lifecycle, the SPVS is essential for any organization looking to strengthen their security practices and ensure the integrity and security of their software products.

 ---